jakub-schindler/Pairs-Trading-Cointegrated-Asset-Detection/README.md

 # How to use:

+## Installation using virtualenv (recommended)

+git clone https://github.com/jakub-schindler/Pairs-Trading-Cointegrated-Asset-Detection.git \
+cd Pairs-Trading-Cointegrated-Asset-Detection

+python -m venv .venv \
+source .venv/bin/activate  # Linux / macOS \
+.venv\Scripts\activate     # Windows

+pip install -e .

+## Basic usage:

 Prepare an input CSV file.
 It should be a single column named "tickers" with a ticker name in each row.
 You can use an example file "tickers_example.csv".

-Clone the repository and install the required dependencies:

-git clone https://github.com/jakub-schindler/Pairs-Trading-Cointegrated-Asset-Detection.git \
-cd Pairs-Trading-Cointegrated-Asset-Detection \
-pip install -e .

-Basic usage:
+The simplest way to run it is:

-find-pairs --input path_to_tickers.csv --output path_to_outcome_file
+find-pairs --input path_to_tickers.csv --output outcome_file.csv

 This will: